 The good news is that more effective treatment options are becoming available.
 Talk with your doctor about surgical and behavioral options to manage incontinence.
 Many men find that with time, symptoms of incontinence resolve completely or improve.
 Options such as an artificial sphincter or mesh sling are just two of many procedures that have provided relief.
 Improvement is possible with medication and/or lifestyle changes as well.

 What can I do?

 It is important to start with managing your expectations.
-Living with incontinence may or may not last indefinitely.
+Living with incontinence after prostate cancer may or may not last indefinitely.
 Whether or not it does, it is important to own your life.
 Get back to your normal activities as soon as you can.
 That is easier when you feel comfortable and confident.
 Here are some strategies that can help:

 - Lose weight if you are carrying around a few extra pounds.

 - Strengthen your pelvic floor with Kegel exercises.